 While I’m not much of a spicy food fan, I do love flavours that pack a punch..once in every while.
 Whether you eat them or not, it is certainly very hard to resist the vibrantly beautiful fresh red chillies in the vegetable market these days!
-So armed with a small bunch of these beauties, I set out to make a couple jars of our favourite Sambal Oelek chilli sauce.
+So armed with a small bunch of these beauties, I set out to make a couple of jars of our favourite Sambal Oelek chilli sauce.

 Sambal Oelek is a popular Indonesian chilli sauce/paste.
 It’s also a staple in Malaysian and Thai cuisine.
 This sauce is ready in minutes and barely takes any effort.
 The results are way better than any bottled sauce you may have tried.